 The day after Boxing Day is the biggest day of Welsh horse racing.
 The card at Chepstow is headlined by one of the most highly regarded handicap chases of the season, the Welsh Grand National.
-The 2020 edition was lost to the elements so runs in early January.

 Like its namesake at Aintree, the Welsh Grand National is an incredibly demanding race.
 The runners involved must cover more than 3m 6½f of Chepstow’s undulating and usually very challenging ground.
 While undoubtedly a test of stamina, jumping ability also plays a big part with 23 fences to be cleared before their final push for the line and a place in history.